-Learn how to Tie Dye any Shape such as a Heart on a tee shirt, pillow or other fabric.
-A perfect DIY Gift Idea for Valentine’s Day.
+Learn how to make a Heart Tie Dye or dye another shape such as a smiley face or guitar on a tee shirt.
+Tie Dyes make a perfect DIY Gift Idea for Valentine’s Day and Birthdays.

 Here’s a quick craft dyeing project you can still finish for your love by Valentine’s Day.
 What says I love you more than a hand dyed heart shirt?
 So, let me show you how to tie dye a heart.

-- Cotton Tank or T-Shirt (white or light colored – mine is gray)
+- Cotton T Shirt or Tank Top (white or light color)

-- Washable Markers (I didn’t have one and used a pencil… didn’t work very well)
+- Washable Fabric Markers (I didn’t have one and used a pencil… didn’t work very well)

 Prep Your Tee Shirt for Dyeing

-Prepare your shirt according to the instructions on the tie dye kit.
-Usually, this involves pre-washing your shirt and then soaking it in water with soda ash.
+Prepare your shirt according to the instructions on your particular tie dye kit.
+Usually, this involves pre-washing your shirt and then soaking it in water with some soda ash.
 This should be included in your tie dye kit, if required.

-Next, fold the shirt in half vertically.
-The fold will divide the heart in half to ensure two ‘equal’ sides.
-Using a washable marker, draw half of a heart on the shirt, with the center line along the folded edge of the fabric.
+Using the washable marker, draw half of a heart on the shirt, with the center line along the folded edge of the fabric.

 Starting at one edge of the drawn heart, pinch both layers and gather/pleat the shirt all along the drawn heart line.
 This may take a bit of practice.
 Feel free to start over (I did many times!)